Fall of the Western Roman Empire: 467–472: Anthemius; an emperor and an army from the East

-472–476: Final emperors, puppets of the warlords
+472–476: final emperors, puppets of the warlords

 After the death of Olybrius there was a further interregnum until March 473, when Gundobad proclaimed Glycerius emperor.
 He may have made some attempt to intervene in Gaul; if so, it was unsuccessful.
 In 474 Julius Nepos, nephew and successor of the general Marcellinus, arrived in Rome with soldiers and authority from the eastern emperor Leo I. By that time, Gundobad had left to contest the Burgundian throne in Gaul.
 Glycerius gave up without a fight, retiring to become bishop of Salona in Dalmatia.
 Julius Nepos ruled Italy and Dalmatia from Ravenna, and appointed Orestes, a former secretary of Attila, as magister militum.

 In 475, Orestes promised land in Italy to various Germanic mercenaries, Heruli, Scirian and Torcilingi, in exchange for their support.
 He drove Julius Nepos out of Ravenna and proclaimed his own son Flavius Momyllus Romulus Augustus (Romulus Augustulus) as Emperor, on October 31.
 His surname 'Augustus' was given the diminutive form 'Augustulus' by rivals, because he was still a minor.
 Romulus was never recognized outside Italy as a legitimate ruler.

 In 476, Orestes refused to honour his promises of land to his mercenaries, who revolted under the leadership of Odoacer.
 Orestes fled to the city of Pavia on August 23, 476, where the city's bishop gave him sanctuary.
 Orestes was soon forced to flee Pavia, when Odoacer's army broke through the city walls and ravaged the city.
 Odoacer's army chased Orestes to Piacenza, where they captured and executed him on August 28, 476.

 On September 4, 476, Odoacer forced Romulus Augustulus, whom his father Orestes had proclaimed to be Rome's Emperor, to abdicate.
-The Anonymus Valesianus wrote that Odoacer, "taking pity on his youth" (he was then 16 years old), spared Romulus' life and granted him an annual pension of 6,000 solidi before sending him to live with relatives in Campania.Gibbon, p.
-406 Odoacer installed himself as ruler over Italy, and sent the Imperial insignia to Constantinople.
+The Anonymus Valesianus wrote that Odoacer, "taking pity on his youth" (he was then 16 years old), spared Romulus' life and granted him an annual pension of 6,000 solidi before sending him to live with relatives in Campania.
+Odoacer installed himself as ruler over Italy, and sent the Imperial insignia to Constantinople.